Gree

 F3

-Display shows F3; often associated with outdoor coil temperature sensor issues; unit may not defrost correctly in heating mode.
+Display shows F3; this is often associated with outdoor coil temperature sensor issues; the unit may not defrost correctly in heating mode.

 Outdoor Coil Temperature Sensor Fault